 Using an IRA to save for retirement is attractive for many investors because it offers several benefits.

-• Easy set-up.
+- Easy set-up.
 Opening an IRA is straightforward and quick.
-Many investment companies allow you to set up your account online or through a mobile app in minutes.
+You can typically set up your account online or through a mobile app in just minutes.

-• Access to a wide variety of investments.
-While company retirement plans limit contributions to a handful of options, IRAs have far more investment options.
-You can invest in stocks, bonds, mutual funds and ETFs, as well as a variety of alternative assets.
+- Access to a wide variety of investments.
+While company retirement plans limit contributions to a handful of options, IRAs have far more investment options, including stocks, bonds and mutual funds.

-• Unemployed spouses may also contribute.
-If your spouse has earned income, you do not need to be employed to contribute to an IRA.
+- Unemployed spouses may also contribute.
+If your spouse has earned income, you do not need to have employment to contribute to an IRA.
 This benefit ensures that everyone can save towards their retirement needs.

 Due to the valuable tax benefits of an IRA, there are limits to how much you can contribute each year.
 This limit is now indexed for inflation, with the IRS updating contribution limits every few years, if not annually.